 - According to a file in Resident Evil: Revelations 2, which is a letter from her to Barry Burton, she's getting better and is actually eager to get back into the field.
 Of course, as of the events of Resident Evil 6, Jill's apparently still not back in action so she may in fact still be at least undergoing serious psychiatric therapy.

-It seems that overdose of his own serum just made Wesker... drunk.
-He doesn't lose neither his speed nor strength mor healing, but with each shot he staggers more when walking, gets headache, his vision blurs and ears ringing, and change in his behavior and speech is drastic.
-After the first dose of serum, he completely loses his usual cool, becomes loud, angrily raising his voise on Chris (rare for him), spits some God complex bullshit and is easily beaten by Sheva.
-After the second... well, he does such things that he'd never do if sober, but would be prone to if drunk, such as shouting "comic book villain's ideas", completely forgetting that Chris & Co eat superstrong monsters on supper, while the superfast - him - has teased them for years, and the whole "Look, Chris, I just turned my arms into awful Combat Tentaclespermanently so we can fight like men, isn't it cool?" thing.
+- It seems that overdose of his own serum just made Wesker... drunk.
+He doesn't lose his speed nor strength nor healing, but with each shot he staggers more when walking, he gets a headache, his vision blurs and his ears start ringing, and there's a drastic change in his behavior and speech.
+After the first dose of serum, he completely loses his usual cool, becomes loud, angrily raising his voice at Chris (rare for him), spits some God complex bullshit, and is easily beaten by Sheva.
+After the second... well, he does such things that he'd never do if sober, but would be prone to if drunk, such as shouting "comic book villain's ideas", completely forgetting that Chris & Co eat superstrong monsters for supper, while the superfast Wesker has teased them for years, and the whole "Look, Chris, I just turned my arms into awful Combat Tentacles permanently so we can fight like men, isn't it cool?" thing.
 And his final Taking You with Me, while he could reach a rock and pull himself from lava much easier.

 - Don't forget, the whole point of the overdose was because it would disrupt his powers; although he kept them for a while, it makes sense that he'd go for the Uroboros because he's got no choice — his Super Speed and Super Strength are already fading away, or else he would have been even harder to defeat in the plane than he already was!